reverendken/slackfun/README.md

-(access-book "neil") ; Express gratitude to user neil with a useful book (quest "mw") ; Bestow a noble quest upon user mw (bruce "kw") ; Send a Bruce Schneier fact to user kw
+(access-book "neil") ; Express gratitude to user neil with a useful book (quest "mw") ; Bestow a noble quest upon user mw (bruce "kw") ; Send a Bruce Schneier fact to user kw (lron "kpa") ; Send an ... interesting ... quote about L Ron Hubbard to kpa
 ```

 ## License